USS H-8: Design

 The boats were armed with four 18-inch (450 mm) torpedo tubes in the bow.
 They carried four reloads, for a total of eight torpedoes.

-Construction and career
+Construction

-H-8 was launched on 14 November 1918, three days after the signing of the Armistice with Germany, and commissioned on 18 November 1918.
-From there she sailed to San Pedro, California, where she was attached first to Submarine Divisions 6 and 7 (SubDivs 6 and 7).
+H-8 was laid down on 25 May 1918, at the Puget Sound Navy Yard, she had been already been preassembled by the British Pacific Construction and Engineering Company, in Vancouver, Canada, for Imperial Russian Government, which had failed to exist in September 1917.
+She was launched on 14 November 1918, three days after the signing of the Armistice with Germany, sponsored by Miss Fara Sly, and commissioned on 18 November 1918.

+Service history

+H-8 sailed to San Pedro, California, where she was attached first to Submarine Divisions 6 and 7 (SubDivs 6 and 7).
 Operating with her sister ships, H-8 engaged in extensive battle and training exercises out of San Pedro, varying this routine with patrols off Santa Catalina Island.

+Fate

-In company with SubDivs 6 and 7, and tender Beaver, H-8 departed San Pedro on 25 July 1922 and arrived in Norfolk, Virginia on 14 September.
+In company with SubDivs 6 and 7, and tender Beaver, H-8 departed San Pedro, on 25 July 1922, and arrived in Norfolk, Virginia, on 14 September.
 She decommissioned there on 17 November.
 Her name was struck from the Naval Vessel Register on 26 February 1931.
 She was sold for scrapping on 28 November 1933.